johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 - not handle events (e.g., inbound messages coming from `client.emit(...)`)
 - not really be type safe (we omit a bunch of typing to declutter the code)

 To state it in terms of requirements: the goal is to respond to a well-formed inbound **request** (in the sense of a request from a **request-response** style message).
-We'll test this requirement by replacing our native `customerService` responder app from the last article with our `nestMicroservices` app running our new custom transporter, and sending it the same `'get-customers'` request from our native `customerApp`.
+We'll test this requirement by replacing our native `customerService` responder app from the last article with our `nestMicroservices` app running our new custom transporter, and sending it the same `'/get-customers'` request from our native `customerApp`.

 > **Note:** In [part 3](https://dev.to/nestjs/part-3-completing-the-server-component-2fai-temp-slug-8783531?preview=be5cb28367d68473fba3e9a91c71084b83414317c27529045d1732b885da4cedb2020d8a7a32482e950f79db2908dee597c475f0f0b1a77bb73f0cab), we'll complete the implementation and have a fully functioning Faye Custom Transporter (server component).
 At that point, you'll also have all of the concepts in place to write your own custom transporter server component, as well as the ability to look inside the built-in transporters (like [the MQTT transporter server](https://github.com/nestjs/nest/blob/master/packages/microservices/server/server-mqtt.ts)) and understand what's going on.
 That will prepare you for even more adventures, like customizing the Nest built-in transporters to add features&#8212; the subject of my next NestJS microservice tutorial (already underway, and coming very soon :boom:)!